guyuehuo/opendock/docs/source/docking_constrained.rst

                                             )
     #sampling
     ……
-The modeling results with and without constraints are as follows:
+The modeling results with and without constraints are as follows,where gray represents the native conformation, and yellow and pink represent the conformations after docking with OpenDock.:

 .. image:: ../picture/example.png
    :alt: 3JZY example